 4.2.
 Upper Division Education: Upper division education is delivered by the universities (UofU, USU, WSU, SUU and UVU) on their main campuses, centers, branch campuses, university centers, and through distance learning opportunities; and by Dixie State University, and Snow College, but only as approved by the Board.

 4.3.
 Lower Division Education: Access to lower division education, including concurrent enrollment, should be as broadly available throughout the state as resources allow.
 In general, growth in lower division enrollments will be met by the comprehensive community colleges (SLCC and SNOW), baccalaureate college (DSU), and the Master’s universities (WSU, SUU, and UVU) and through distance learning opportunities.

 4.4.
 Remedial and Developmental Education: Remedial and developmental education is a part of the community college mission and receives regular state support at those institutions with that express mission.
 At institutions that do not have an express community college mission (aside from the Career and Technical Education roles that all USHE institutions except for the University of Utah) any below 1000 level (remedial or developmental) courses can be provided on a self-support basis.

 4.5.
-Postsecondary Career and Technical Education (CTE): The Utah State Board of Regents, recognizing the diverse goals of its students, is committed to offering postsecondary career and technical education, both credit and noncredit.
+Postsecondary Career and Technical Education (CTE): The Board of Higher Education, recognizing the diverse goals of its students, is committed to offering postsecondary career and technical education, both credit and noncredit.
 Postsecondary CTE is a vital statewide role of the Utah System of Higher Education.
 This responsibility is met in assigned service areas by all USHE institutions except for the University of Utah, which does not have a CTE mission.

 4.6.
 Community Outreach: All USHE institutions engage their larger community by enhancing cultural and economic development within communities.
 An institution’s mission and role influences the specific community outreach activities it promotes.